Humans-of-Julia/TypeDBClient.jl/docs/src/guide.md

 # Open a write transaction
 transaction = g.transaction(session, g.Proto.Transaction_Type.WRITE)

+#=
-#= Make a query in the database
+    Make a query in the database
     The result of this query will be a vector of ConceptMap.
-From there you can access the data as you want.=# results = g.match(transaction, "match \$x sub thing;")
+    From there you can access the data as you want.
+=#
+results = g.match(transaction, "match \$x sub thing;")

 # If you want to work further in the session, go ahead, else close the session.